aisingapore/PeekingDuck/docs/_templates/class.rst

    form the boundaries of a zone.
 The order of zones follows the order of ``zone_count``.

 .. |zone_count| replace:: ``zone_count`` (:obj:`List[int]`): A list of integers representing the
-   count of a pre-selected object (for example, 'person') detected in each specified zone.
+   count of a pre-selected object (for example, "person") detected in each specified zone.
 The order of counts follows the order of ``zones``.

 .. |none| replace:: ``none`` (:obj:`none`): No inputs required, or no additional outputs produced.
-   Used for input nodes that require no prior inputs, or draw nodes that overwrite current input.
+   Used for ``input`` nodes that require no prior inputs, or ``draw`` nodes that overwrite current input.

 .. |br| raw:: html